 The main national emblem of Thailand is a symbol of freedom and a better morning, the mythical bird Garuda.
 An explanation of it exists in both Hindu and Buddhist mythology.
 The bird is depicted in red and gold.

 The first Thai emblem was founded by Rama I. The red flag was supplemented by a white Buddhist wheel of law, decorated on the inside with a ring.
-Frame II. then added a white elephant in the middle of the wheel.
+Rama II then added a white elephant in the middle of the wheel.
 It was a symbol of rare elephants.
-Frame IV.
-During his reign, he removed the white wheel of law and only the elephant remained.
+Rama IV, during his reign, has removed the white wheel of law and only the elephant remained.

 The first official emblem was established during the reign of Rama V in 1873.
 Today’s form of the emblem has existed since 1910 when it was founded by Rama VI.

 Currency of Thailand

 The only currency in Thailand is the Thai baht (bat).
 The world code is TBH.
 The best exchange rate in Thailand is Euros or US Dollars.
 Money can be exchanged at the airport, the exchange rate does not differ much from banks or exchange offices in cities.
 Tourist areas are richly equipped with ATMs, but there is a charge for them.
 Payment by card is not as common here as in Europe, as Thais pay large fees to the bank for it.

 Prices in Thailand are much lower than the dollar average.
 In tourist resorts, however, it is a bit exaggerated.
 The advantage is that you can bargain in almost every store.
 But beware of the double price standards.
 It can be found quite often in Thailand.
 This is a price for Thai people and a price (always higher) for tourists.

 In conversion, one baht is based on approximately USD 0.032.

 - Beer in the restaurant TBH 50-80